pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

   <li><p>...</p></li>
   <li>
   Any number of document timestamp signatures, see 12.8.5, "Document timestamp (DTS) dictionary".
-The timestamp signature dictionary of a document timestamp signature shall be the value of a signature field and shall contain a <b>ByteRange</b> entry. <ins onMouseEnter="mouseEnter(this)" data-issue="55">These shall follow the certification signature if one is present.</ins>
+The timestamp signature dictionary of a document timestamp signature shall be the value of a signature field and shall contain a <b>ByteRange</b> entry. <ins onMouseEnter="mouseEnter(this)" data-issue="55" data-iso="approved">These shall follow the certification signature if one is present.</ins>
   </li>
 </ul>